8locktec/charities/README.md

 >   under LINUX cd src
 >   ln -s ../../build/contracts contracts

--   go to front folder and start the dApp with npm start
+-   go to front folder and start the dApp with npm start (start on other port if 3000 is in use)